 III.
-If notice is not filed in accordance with paragraphs I and II to all persons appearing to have an interest in the property and no time extension is granted or the extension period has expired, the appropriate agency shall, upon the owner's request, return the property to the person from whom the property was seized, if known.
+If notice is not served in accordance with paragraphs I and II to all persons appearing to have an interest in the property and no time extension is granted or the extension period has expired, the appropriate agency shall, upon the owner's request, return the property to the person from whom the property was seized or another owner if another owner made the request.
 The agency shall not be required to return contraband.